xxfoundation/elixxir-docs/cmix.md

 This section describes the cMix mixing strategy.
 Many of the mathematical details are described in the [published cMix paper](https://eprint.iacr.org/2016/008.pdf) and assume an understanding of cryptographic protocol composition using ElGamal.
-However here we attempt a more approachable illudication of the cMix design.
+However here we attempt a more approachable explanation of the cMix design.

 Keep in mind that a batch mix strategy at minimum has two basic goals each time